phanquocky/bitcoin-playground/docs/schnorr.md

 Tagged hashes in Bitcoin are a way to create domain-separated hashes, ensuring that different applications or protocols using the same hashing function do not accidentally interfere with each other.
-This concept is par- ticularly important for security and integrity in cryptographic applications.
+This concept is particularly important for security and integrity in cryptographic applications.

-$$tagged\_hash(tag, data) = hash(hash(tag) | hash(tag) | data)$$
+$$tagged_hash(tag, data) = hash(hash(tag) | hash(tag) | data)$$

-Tagged hashes are used in various parts of the Bitcoin protocol, in- cluding BIP-Schnorr signatures and Taproot.
+Tagged hashes are used in various parts of the Bitcoin protocol, including BIP-Schnorr signatures and Taproot.
 These applications benefit from the domain separation provided by tagged hashes, which enhances security and prevents unintended interactions between different parts of the protocol.